idmcalculus/wordGameChallenge/CONTRIBUTING.md

    - Note any animation or transition issues

 3. **Scoring/Timer Issues**
-   - Check if high scores are saving correctly
+   - Check if stats are saving correctly
    - Verify timer accuracy
    - Note any synchronization problems